Alepla/design-patterns-in-react/docs/behavioral/state.md

 ## 🧭 Definition

-Allows an object to alter its behavior when its internal state changes.
+The State pattern allows an object to change its behavior when its internal state changes.
+It appears as if the object has changed its class.

+In React, this pattern is commonly implemented using useState or useReducer, allowing components to change their behavior based on current mode, phase, or status.

 ## 💡 Problem